Kotlin/dokka/docs/topics/formats/dokka-javadoc.md

 ## Generate Javadoc documentation

-> These instructions reflect Dokka Gradle plugin v1 configuration and tasks.
-Starting from Dokka 2.0.0, [the Gradle tasks to generate documentation changed](dokka-migration.md#select-documentation-output-format).
-> For more details and the full list of changes in Dokka Gradle Plugin v2, see the [Migration guide](dokka-migration.md).
+> The Javadoc format does not support multi-project builds or Kotlin Multiplatform projects.
 >
-> The Javadoc format does not support multiplatform projects.
->
-{style="warning"}
+{style="tip"}

 <tabs group="build-script">